Brodinlab/maternal_abs/README.md

 *  `NHITS.SAMPS.csv.gz` is a two column gzipped csv file, column 1 is oligo id, column 2 is the number of non-beads samples in which that oligo was a hit
 *  `GROUPING_LEVEL` can be Species or Organism, depending on
 *  `EPITOPE_LEN` should be 7, the length of a linear epitope
 *  `OUTPUT.ziscore.spp.csv` is a two column csv file.
-First column is either Species or Organism, depending on `GROUPING_LEVEL`, and second column is the score.

 ## Combine multiple cvss into one table